 Associative models

 Rescorla-Wagner model.
 In contrast to the Bayesian model that is presented above that uses Bayes’ rule to update the posterior probabilities of each of the candidate causal graphs, the Rescorla-Wagner model (Rescorla & Wagner, 1971) uses error correction to produce causal ratings of the test events.
-Error correction is computed according to the following equations
+Error correction is computed according to the following equations:

 ∆Vi = αiβ1(λ – ΣVk)